chadwickbureau/chadwick/doc/cwevent.rst

 field.
 Codes marked "obsolete" are no longer used, or no longer appear in Retrosheet-produced play-by-play files.

-.. list-table:: cwevent extended field numbers
+.. list-table:: cwevent event type codes
    :header-rows: 1
    :widths: 5,20